sal55/langs/Compilertest3.md

     fann(11)

 in a program containing just the one function.
-(This has been changed from fann(10) is timings were getting too small.
+(This has been changed from fann(10) as timings were getting too small.
 That was chosen originally because I'd had interpreted languages too, and fann(11) was too challenging for some.)

 ### Exe Size